 Learn more about Prem Rawat and why he started The Prem Rawat Foundation.

 The Prem Rawat Foundation is a 501(c)(3) tax-exempt nonprofit organization created in 2001.

 Based in the U.S., TPRF initiatives are funded by the generosity of donors from over 50 countries.
-Guidestar and Charity Navigator give TPRF their highest rankings for transparency, fiscal responsibility, results, and management.
+Guidestar and Charity Navigator give TPRF their highest rankings for transparency, financial accountability and leadership.
 See detailed annual reports and independent financial audits below.

 Board of Directors & Management Team

 Linda graduated from the University of Denver with degrees in Political Science and International Relations.
 Since then, she has been a lifelong philanthropist, supporting directly many charitable organizations that promote specific cultural, social, and educational work.
 In addition to TPRF, they include Classical Tahoe, Sierra Nevada University, Tahoe Fund, Nevada Museum of Art, and the Los Angeles Opera

 Daya Rawat, President